grace-pulsaqua/cstoolbox-ai-advisor/readme.md

+See here for the original project: [github.com/J-na/CS_advisor](https://github.com/J-na/CS_advisor/tree/main)

 # An LLM-Based conversational agent for browsing through Citizen Science resources

 ## A functional prototype for aspiring citizen scientists to learn more about water-related citizen science methods and best practices!

-This app was built as a part of my Masters' internship with [PULSAQUA](https://www.pulsaqua.com/).
+This app was built as a part of a Masters' internship with [PULSAQUA](https://www.pulsaqua.com/).
 It has access to a list of curated resources about water-related citizen science, including general best practices and specific methods.
 It is built using the [Streamlit](https://streamlit.io/) and [LangGraph](https://www.langchain.com/langgraph) python packages for the user interface and general architecture.
 In addition, it connects to a [Qdrant](https://qdrant.tech/) vector store database, the [google GenAI](https://cloud.google.com/ai/generative-ai) [Gemini-2.0-flash model](https://deepmind.google/models/gemini/flash/), and the [openAI](https://openai.com/api/) text-embedding-3-small model for operation.
 Finally, it uses the [Google sheets API](https://developers.google.com/workspace/sheets/api/guides/concepts) for collecting user feedback and [LangSmith](https://www.langchain.com/langsmith) for logging interaction traces.

 ## How to use this app?